Heart and Liver Disease

 The UCLA Combined Heart and Liver Disease Program (UC-HeLP) is a multidisciplinary effort to treat patients who have both heart and liver disease.

 The effects of heart disease on other organs can be profound.
-Doctors are increasingly understanding that certain types of heart disease can severely affect the liver.
-This awareness has spurred our experts to better understand, diagnose and manage combined cardiac and liver disease.
+Doctors are increasingly understanding that certain types of heart disease can severely affect liver function.
+This awareness has spurred our experts to better understand, diagnose and manage combined liver and heart conditions.

 Additional highlights of UC-HeLP include:

 Multidisciplinary care: Multiple specialists work together on each patient’s care plan.
 We meet to review each surgical or transplant case and discuss preoperative challenges, care coordination in the operating room and postoperative treatment.
-This collaboration means we create a personalized treatment plan based on each patient’s needs.
+This collaboration means we create a personalized heart and liver disease treatment plan based on each patient’s needs.

 Streamlined transplant evaluations: When patients need a heart transplant, liver transplant or both, we have a streamlined evaluation process.
 We aim to reduce as many logistical burdens as we can to create a seamless care journey for patients and their families.